 January 6, 2026 felt too busy from the moment it began.

-I started the day with a cup of coffee and the usual school run—taking Isabella, Zion, and Joey to schol.
-By 10:00am, Branon had a dentist appointment, so the pace picked up quickly.
+I started the day with a cup of coffee and the usual school run—taking the kids to school.
+By 10:00 a.m., one of the kids had a dentist appointment, so the pace picked up quickly.

 While getting in and out of the car, I slammed my fingers in the door hard enough that it genuinely felt broken.
 I shook it off, but the pain lingered.
-Brandon's appointment brought more news—he needs a root canal and was given a referral.
+The appointment brought more news than expected, and we left with a referral for follow-up care.
 I called the office immediately, but no one answered.

-While we were still there waiting, Isabella's school called.
+While we were still there waiting, My daughter's school called.
 Again.
 She needed to be picked up sick.

 I called Isabella's doctor and managed to get her an 11:45am appointment.
 As soon as Brandon's visit wrapped up, I rushed home to get her and then straight to the doctor—arriving only a few minutes late.